Angmering Village Preschool

 The Manager has a BA Degree in Early Years and Early Years Teacher Status.
 The Deputy Manager has a level 3 childcare qualification, BSL level one and Enhanced Makaton training.
 One member of staff has just completed her BA Degree and two other practitioners have a level 3 childcare qualifications and three are currently training towards their Foundation Degree.

 With parental permission, our setting regularly works with other professionals seeking more specialist advice and support where necessary.
 Most frequently we work with the West Sussex County Council’s Inclusion Support team, Speech and Language Therapists, Early Years Advisory Teachers and Family Outreach Workers.

 Inclusion Support can help us, the child and the family with any additional needs.
-Advice can given by telephone or a visit is arranged for an Inclusion Advisor to attend the setting to observe the child and discuss matters with the parents and setting staff.
+Advice can be given by telephone or a visit is arranged for an Inclusion Advisor to attend the setting to observe the child and discuss matters with the parents and setting staff.

 What training are the staff supporting children with SEND had or are having?

 All staff attend regular Early Years Foundation Stage training and additional training recommended to us by outside agencies/or relevant to current individuals and are required to share relevant information to their colleagues at our weekly meetings.

-Our manager acts as our Special Educational Needs Co-Ordinator (SENCO) and Inclusion C0-Ordinator (INCO) and attends regular training relevant to this role.
-The Deputy Manager has a level 3 childcare qualification, BSL level one and Enhanced Makaton training (2018).
+Our manager acts as our Special Educational Needs Co-Ordinator (SENCO) and Inclusion Co-Ordinator (INCO) and attends regular training relevant to this role.
+The Deputy Manager has BSL level one and Enhanced Makaton training (2018).
 We are a Makaton Friendly setting (2018) and signing is used on a daily basis in our setting.
-Three other members of staff also hold Makaton Foundation (2019/2020) We have staff members who have completed specialist training in the Curiosity and Attention Autism Programmes and PECS Level 1.
+Three members of staff also hold Makaton Foundation (2019/2020) We have staff members who have completed specialist training in the Curiosity and Attention Autism Programmes and PECS Level 1.